 The groundnut, a climbing vine, is a member of the pea or bean family (Leguminosae) and distantly related to the soybean.
 It can be found from Ontario and Quebec to the Gulf of Mexico, and from the western prairies to the Atlantic coastline.

 Groundnuts, Apios americana, get their name from the bulb-like tubers that grow from the root system.
 They may be tiny, the size of a pine nut, to as big as an avocado.
 The outside of growing groundnuts are brown while their interior, once peeled, is firm and white.
-The plant itself has pinnate compound leaves with 5-7 leaflets.
+The plant itself has pinnate compound leaves with five to seven leaflets.
 Vine-like, the plant twines around the shrubs and plants of the forest.

-Early settlers in Western Massachusetts considered groundnuts so important that the town of Southampton enacted a law prohibiting Native Americans from digging them on lands owned by the colonists.
+Early settlers in western Massachusetts considered groundnuts so important that the town of Southampton enacted a law prohibiting Native Americans from digging them on lands owned by the colonists.
 The first offense was time in the stocks, and the second offense was punishable by whipping.

 Why were they valuable as a food source?
 What are the groundnut benefits?